Department of Philosophy

 Email: ayap(at)uvic(dot)ca CV

-I am currently an assistant professor in the Philosophy department at
+I am currently an associate professor in the Philosophy

 the